Part 1: Introduction

 - interactive games to help build skills – Digital Passport, Digital Compass and Educational games

-How does developing digital literacies support learning across subjects?
+How does developing digital literacies support interdisciplinary learning and how can it be applied across the curriculum?
 Different areas of studies have preferred online portals and ways of looking up information that are more optimal for those subject areas.
-As per “Digital Media Literacy Fundamentals” by Media Smarts, there are two important aspects of digital literacies when engaging with digital technologies across subject areas:
+As per "Digital Media Literacy Fundamentals” by Media Smarts, there are two important aspects of digital literacies when engaging with digital technologies across subject areas:

 #1 – Find (seeking) and evaluating information